 singing and placing a large flare like candle in front of each of the birthday guests.
 The staff move from one birthday table to the next, the gusto of their performance waning by the third rendition of happy birthday which takes over 5 minutes each time.
 It’s amusing and noisy and inclusive as other guests applaud and sing along.
 A glorious sunset dipping in to the sea and we drive back in to town to eat at a typical Dominican restaurant called Meson d’Bari.

 24 Dec – Santo Domingo.
-Lazy morning, Dave still feeling pretty bad with proper flu.
+Lazy morning, Dave still feeling pretty bad with a cold.
 John, Julia and I wandered around further up Zona Colonial to Plaza Espana but a sudden downpour of rain chased us to shelter under slim archways over ancient doorways.
-The sun back out and we explored the streets; found a security guard watching over an abandoned hotel which he invited us to explore.
+The sun came back out and we explored the streets; found a security guard watching over an abandoned hotel building which he invited us in to explore.
 Through the unassuming doors on the street, stepping through litter and fallen masonry it opened out into a shady inner courtyard.
 Ruined old buildings amid neglected plants; vines tumbling from trees, stone steps leading up to a wider higher level.
 Beauty in the neglect.

 25 Dec – Santo Domingo.
 Christmas Day.
 Breakfast and a walk along the waterfront/ Malecon.
 It could be a stunning area if cleaned up… palm trees and azure ocean waves crashing against the rocks.
 Carefully framed photos can hide the truth.
-Sadly it has become a dumping ground as well as a wash up area of waste plastic.
-A small sandy inlet was covered; a couple of local guys sifting through looking for things of value.
+Sadly it has become a dumping ground as well as a wash up area of ocean waste plastic.
+A small sandy inlet was covered in plastic; a couple of local guys sifting through looking for anything of interest or value.
 Whilst we were watching a young shoe shine guy walked along the top carrying a full size shell-cased suitcase which he lobbed down on to the beach; turning after he did so to give us a huge smile.
 It’s devastating in its carelessness and naivety of the damage they’re inflicting on their own country.
-There is so much plastic here; in the supermarkets and all the take away places…discarded Styrofoam take out food packing a common sight.
+There is so much plastic here; in the supermarkets and all the take away places…discarded styrofoam take out food packing is a common sight.

 We continued walking to the obelisk of the Mirabel sisters, a monument to 4 remarkable sisters, three of who were assassinated in 1960 for activities against the Trujillo regime.
-A rain cloud rolled in, we hurried to a nearby Bodega called New Jersey and decorated with portraits of American Presidents; Trump notable in his absence, his place taken instead by an image of Hilary Clinton.
+We saw a rain cloud coming in and hurried to a nearby Bodega called New Jersey and decorated with portraits of American Presidents; Trump notable in his absence, his place taken instead by an image of Hilary Clinton.
+Wishful thinking perhaps.
 I successfully started a Conga!
 The locals laughing and joining in the fun.
 The owner encouraging us to keep the party atmosphere going.
 Had a drink and chatted with some people before heading back in blazing sunshine to the house along littered pavements past artistically graffitied buildings to start cooking for our Christmas dinner.

 Dave managed to sync his Netflix account with the house TV and we watched The Blues Brothers which is just as much fun now as it was in the 80s.
 John fired up the BBQ and made a fantastic alternative Christmas dinner of steaks, mushrooms, baked potatoes.